RCMgames/RCM-Hardware-V4/README.md

 ![image](https://github.com/RCMgames/RCM-Hardware-V4/blob/02e49bd58bd07ffe95db38a5303c5c172d2a5ed9/photos/P1040795.JPG)
 ![image](https://github.com/RCMgames/RCM-Hardware-V4/blob/02e49bd58bd07ffe95db38a5303c5c172d2a5ed9/photos/P1040794.JPG)

+The six pins at the bottom of the board near the QWIIC connectors are not connected to anything.
+They are meant to be used for soldering practice before adding components that matter.

 ## Acknowledgements
 * I would like to thank [PCBWay](https://www.pcbway.com/) for sponsoring prototyping runs of this project.
 PCBWay produces very nice boards, supports open source hardware, and gave me great support as I worked on this project.
 Special thanks to Liam!